How to buy shares online

 Funding your account

-Once your account is up and running, you need to deposit some money in order to be able to start investing in stocks.
-This process is referred to as funding your account.
-Depending on the broker, this can be done via bank transfer, credit/debit card, or electronic wallets like PayPal or Apple Pay.
+Once your shiny new investment account is up and running, it's time to get some cash into it.
+This is referred to as funding your account.
+Depending on the broker, this can be done via bank transfer (bit old school but reliable), credit/debit card (quick and easy), or electronic wallets like PayPal or Apple Pay (if you're feeling techy).

-Some brokers require a minimum deposit amount that you have to upload before you can start trading, so keep this in mind when making the transfer.
+Some brokers have a minimum deposit amount that you have to upload before you can start trading.
 This can be as low as a few dollars, and in some extreme cases, as high as $2,000.

 Tip: open a demo account